delton137/delton137.github.io/_posts/2017-11-21-resources-for-learning-machine-learning.md

 [Siraj Rival](https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A) - (225,000+ subscribers)

 # Textbooks
-[Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291/) by Aurélien Géron
+[Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291/) by Aurélien Géron  - One of my personal favorite books - if you already know Python well and want to get hands on with machine learning quickly and up to speed on the latest methods & techniques, this is an excellent book.

 <a href="http://www.deeplearningbook.org/">http://www.deeplearningbook.org/</a>  Free draft online, by Ian Goodfellow and Yoshua Bengio and Aaron Courville